elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-no-root.md

 Unfortunately, many Dockerfiles -- and container base images -- today are shipped running as root by default.
 This makes it easy to slip code running as root into production, exposing data to unnecessary risks.

-To reduce blast radius, Compliant Kubernetes will protect you from accidentally deploying application running as root.
+To reduce blast radius, Welkin will protect you from accidentally deploying application running as root.

 ## How to solve: CreateContainerConfigError